-The line between influencer marketing and affiliate marketing is gradually disappearing.
+The line between influencer and affiliate marketing is slowly disappearing.
 Brands want more business and they’re willing to try new things.
-While influencer marketing offers great results, affiliate marketing isn’t any less impressive.
-When combined, they can provide unbeatable results.
+While influencers offer great results, affiliates aren’t any less impressive.
+When you put them together, they can provide results that are unmatched.

-The affiliate marketing industry is worth $12 billion, whereas the influencer marketing industry is expected to hit the $16.4 billion mark in 2022.
+The affiliate marketing industry is worth $12 billion, whereas the influencer marketing industry hit $16.4 billion mark in 2022.
 If you combine the two, you get a very large market that gives you access to more people.
 However, businesses still struggle to approach influencers for affiliate marketing.

 In this article, we’ll tell you how to approach influencers for affiliate marketing and give a boost to your business.